ElienDiaz/eliendiaz.github.io/_pages/projects.md

 permalink: /projects/
 description: <p> Most of my projects involve Physics-Based Simulation,
         but I have worked with some rendering research as well.
-        I have worked extensively with Position-Based Dynamics (PBD) and continue to work in my lab with projects involving fluid simulation, hair simulation, and soft body simulation. </p>
+        I have worked extensively with <a href=https://graphics.cs.utah.edu/research/projects/vbd/> Vertex Block Descent (VBD) </a> and continue to work in my lab with projects involving fluid simulation, hair simulation, and soft body simulation. </p>